Hains/openpli-dm920-python3/README.md

 sudo ln -s /home/<your username>/openvision-dm920-python3/build/tmp/deploy/ipk/cortexa15hf-neon-vfpv4 cortexa15hf-neon-vfpv4
 ```
-Add hostname or ip address to the site.conf file (exist after make command), e.g. at the end of the file.
+Add hostname or ip address to the site.conf file (file exist after make command), e.g. at the end of the file.
 ```
 DISTRO_HOST = " <your ip address or hostname> "
 ```